MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-movedfrom-property.md

 [//]: # (START>DO_NOT_EDIT)
 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
-# InherentPermissions Property
+# MovedFrom Property
-> **Version**: _Available or changed with runtime version 11.0._
+> **Version**: _Available or changed with runtime version 12.0._

-Specifies the permissions that are inherently assigned to the given object.
+Specifies the origin extension ID when a table is moved to a new extension.
+If the source table exists in the database during the sync operation, the table will be moved to this extension along with all its data.
+Otherwise, a new table will be created in the database.

 ## Applies to
--   Query
--   Report
--   Xml Port
 -   Table
--   Codeunit
--   Page

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)
 ## See Also